Haplogroup E-M123

 In human genetics, Y Haplogroup E-M123 is a Y-chromosome haplogroup, and defined by the single nucleotide polymorphism (SNP) mutation M123.
 Like its closest relatives within the larger E-M215 haplogroup, E-M123 is found in Asia, Europe and Africa.

 Origin

-The Middle East has been proposed as the most likely origin for this lineage rather than East Africa.
+The Middle East has been proposed as the most likely origin for this lineage rather than East Africa or North Africa.